-- Women’s Business Collaborative (WBC) is an unprecedented alliance of 75+ women’s business organizations and hundreds of business leaders building a movement to achieve equal position, pay, and power for all women in business.
+- Women’s Business Collaborative (WBC) is an unprecedented alliance of 80+ women’s business organizations and hundreds of business leaders building a movement to achieve Equal Position, Pay, and Power for All Women in Business.
 Through collaboration, advocacy, action, and accountability, we mobilize thousands of diverse professional women and men, business organizations, public and private companies to accelerate change.

 More Than Just the Numbers

-As in past years, this Women CEOs in America, report offers much more than just the data related to women leading the country’s major corporations.
-We provide insights that further clarify what is happening and why.
-This year’s insights focus on:
+As in past years, this Women CEOs in America report offers much more than just the data related to women leading the country’s major corporations.
+The data continues to highlight the following areas of focus:

 - Today’s Challenges in Building a Diverse Pipeline

 - The Promise and the Challenges That Current and Future Women Entrepreneurs Face